jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

 Adding `rand` as a dependency in _Cargo.toml_ tells Cargo to download the `rand` package and any dependencies from _https://crates.io_ and make `rand` available to our project.

 Then, to bring `rand` definitions into the scope of our package, we added a `use` line starting with the name of the package, `rand`, and listing the items we wanted to bring into scope.
-Recall that in the section [“Generating a Random Number”](ch02-00-guessing-game-tutorial.html#generating-a-random-number) in Chapter 2, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:
+Recall that in the section [“Generating a Random Number”](ch02-00-guessing-game-tutorial.html#generating-a-random-number) in the "Guessing Game" Chapter, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:

 ```rust
     use rand::Rng;